Grow Melons and Pumpkins Vertically

 The Basic Idea

-I will NOT describe how to make the trellis.
-I assume that you might already have the trellis down pat, and you just need to know a better way to support fruits that you want to grow vertically. ...
-My pumpkin trellis article ... might give you some ideas, if you are starting from scratch, though.
+I will not describe how to make the trellis.
+I assume that you might already have the trellis down pat, and you just need to know a better way to support fruits that you want to grow vertically.

 For now, let’s just focus on the cradle that hangs on the trellis.
 I want to emphasize that I made this cradle to be easily movable from place to place on the trellis, so that I could reposition it beneath the location of each developing fruit.